NCAS-CMS/cfdm/docs/source/philosophy.rst

 implementation, the :ref:`cfdm.core <class_core>` package, that
-includes no functionality beyond that mandated by the CF data model (and therefore excludes any information about the netCDF encoding of field constructs).
-The core implementation provides the basis (via inheritance) for the :ref:`cfdm <class_extended>` package that allows, in addition, the reading and writing of netCDF datasets, as well as comprehensive inspection capabilities and extra field construct modification capabilities.
+includes no functionality beyond that mandated by the CF data model (and therefore excludes any information about the netCDF encoding of constructs).
+The core implementation provides the basis (via inheritance) for the :ref:`cfdm <class_extended>` package that allows, in addition, the reading and writing of netCDF datasets, as well as comprehensive inspection capabilities and extra field and domain construct modification capabilities.

 ----